michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0054.md

 - adj: (of an animal) having no home or having wandered away from home
 - adj: not close together in time
 ### Family
-stray: strayed, strayer, strayest, straying, strays+;strayer: strayers
+- stray: strayed, strayer, strayest, straying, strays+
+- strayer: strayers
 ### Examples
 - They watched mortar shells or stray bullets kill their relatives and neighbors.
 - So apparently it is only when his bending over backward results in a broken back does he stray from his false-balance goal.